dev-celvin/OmniFramework-NGUI/README.md

 # OmniFramework-NGUI
-a custom framework for unity
+a custom framework for unity 5.0+ based on luaframework